-

 The USGS Retirees is governed by a Constitution and Bylaws.
 The activities of the organization are overseen by a Board, comprised of its Officers, Regional Representatives, and Newsletter Editor.
 State Representatives (Retirees) and State Liasons (current USGS employees) serve as focal points across the country to increase connections of the organization’s activities at the local level.

-Additional information on all of the above activities is included on this Website.
+A history of the first 50 years of the USGS Retirees Organization can be found HERE.
 Please take a look.
-We very much welcome you to join any, or all, of these efforts.
+We very much welcome you to join any, or all, of these efforts. -

 Vice President: Phil Turnipseed